GODAIalgorithms/Wine_Classifier/README.md

 # Wine_Classifier
 To classify a set of samples into a certain number of classes.
-You will rst extract discriminative features from the data samples, then build a classier that uses such features to recognise what class a given sample belongs to.
+You will first extract discriminative features from the data samples, then build a classifier that uses such features to recognise what class a given sample belongs to.
 The Wine Dataset consists of 178 samples, each corresponding to a wine.
-Each wine is produced in the same region in Italy, and each wine derives from one of three dierent cultivars (or type of plant).
-We will treat the three dierent cultivars as classes.
+Each wine is produced in the same region in Italy, and each wine derives from one of three different cultivars (or type of plant).
+We will treat the three different cultivars as classes.
 Each sample contains 13 features/dimensions, corresponding to a chemical constituent of the wine: 1) Alcohol, 2) Malic acid, 3) Ash, 4) Alkalinity of ash, 5) Magnesium, 6) Total phenols, 7) Flavanoidsm, 8) Non